anraf1001/Snake-definitive-edition/README.md

 ## Description

-Snake is the game where player manaveuers a line which grows in length and this line is itself a primary obstacle, concept orginated in 1976 based on arcade game Blockade.
+Snake is the game where player maneuvers a line which grows in length and this line is itself a primary obstacle, concept originated in 1976 based on arcade game Blockade.

 Game get most popularity from old Nokia phones where it was one of main attraction :)